mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 #### Dates

-In order for the [`AgGrid`][vizro.models.AgGrid] model to sort and filter dates correctly, the date must either be of string format `yyyy-mm-dd` (see [Dash AG Grid docs](https://dash.plotly.com/dash-ag-grid/date-filters#example:-date-filter)) or a pandas datetime object.
+For the [`AgGrid`][vizro.models.AgGrid] model to sort and filter dates correctly, the date must either be of string format `yyyy-mm-dd` (see [Dash AG Grid docs](https://dash.plotly.com/dash-ag-grid/date-filters#example:-date-filter)) or a pandas datetime object.
 Any pandas datetime column will be transformed into the `yyyy-mm-dd` format automatically.